-The Porter Scholarship is awarded to Science and Mathematics majors who have demonstrated a strong academic performance.
-This scholarship is specifically for students majoring in Biology, Chemistry, Computer Science, Earth Science and Mathematics.
+The Porter Scholarship is offered to Science, Technology, Engineering, and Mathematics (STEM) majors who have demonstrated a strong academic performance.
+This scholarship is specifically for ASU students majoring in Biology, Chemistry, Computer Science, Geoscience, Mechanical Engineering, and Mathematics.

 - All students selected for the program receive some traditional scholarship support.
 The level of support is dependent on academic performance and unmet financial need.

 - For first year applicants, a composite academic index will be derived from the high school GPA and ACT/SAT scores.

 - Porter Scholars must be enrolled in the appropriate course(s) for the major during the first year.
 Students may not apply for support as a Porter Scholar if they are enrolled in any developmental course.